No products in the cart.

 When you enroll in a LIVE class, you get access to a Jumpstart video lesson and a homework assignment.
 This allows you to begin right away, even before you start your first LIVE class.
 After each LIVE class, a recording of it is posted, providing new content and new assignments.

-2. Course Groups where you post your homework and get critiques
+2. CLASSROOM where you post your homework and get critiques

 You get assigned to a Class Group when you join a class.
 Each week you will be asked to post your homework into that Group.
 Within 48 hours of the homework deadline, your instructor will critique your work.
 Some instructors make short videos, while others provide written critiques.